 “No one wants this issue to go on into the May budget session, so lets deal with this quickly and relatively painlessly,” one supporter told Fairfax.

 PFLAG spokesperson Shelley Argent welcomed the news and thanked the Liberal members for pushing for a free vote.

 “When a plebiscite was voted down last year we immediately moved to Plan B, lobbying Coalition members who support marriage equality to push harder for a free vote and that is what is now happening,” she said.

 She urged all supporters across the country to use the Make It Law website to email both Coalition members about a free vote and Labor members who are yet to support marriage equality.

-A draft marriage equality bill was released by the government last year as part of its failed marriage equality plebiscite.
-A Senate inquiry is looking at contentious exemptions in the bill that would allow “ministers of religion, marriage celebrants and religious bodies and organisations” to refuse to conduct same-sex marriages, and the inquiry is due to report by February 13.
+The government released a draft bill last year as part of its failed marriage equality plebiscite.
+A Senate inquiry is looking at contentious exemptions in the bill.
+They would allow “ministers of religion, marriage celebrants and religious bodies and organisations” to refuse to conduct same-sex marriages.
+The inquiry is due to report by 13 February.

 LGBTI groups and the Law Council of Australia, among others, have told the inquiry the exemptions are discriminatory and go too far.